MI-OSiRIS/aa_services/doc/osiris_access_assertions.md

 The _OAA_ is sent to the _Resource Provider_ so that it can see the user accepted the _OAG_ and take provisioning and configuration actions.
-Once this is done the _OAA_ is ready to be tucked into an _OAT_ and used to gain access to the resources.  `Central Authority` can have the user's client POST the _OAA_ to the _Resource Provider_s OAG acceptance endpoint, or it can POST the signed _OAA_ "irt" (in response to) the _OAG_ using a backchannel process.
+Once this is done the _OAA_ is ready to be tucked into an _OAT_ and used to gain access to the resources.  `Central Authority` can have the user's client POST the _OAA_ to the _Resource Provider_'s OAG acceptance endpoint, or it can POST the signed _OAA_ "irt" (in response to) the _OAG_ using a backchannel process.
 In any case, the _Resource Provider_ needs to see the _OAA_ before the grant expires (specified by the "exp")